encode/django-rest-framework/docs/topics/rest-hypermedia-hateoas.md

 ### What REST framework *doesn't* provide.

-What REST framework doesn't do is give you is machine readable hypermedia formats such as [Collection+JSON][collection] or HTML [microformats] by default, or the ability to auto-magically create HATEOAS style APIs.
+What REST framework doesn't do is give you is machine readable hypermedia formats such as [Collection+JSON][collection] or HTML [microformats] by default, or the ability to auto-magically create fully HATEOAS style APIs that include form descriptions, and semantically labelled hyperlinks.
 Doing so would involve making opinionated choices about API design that should really remain outside of the framework's scope.

 [cite]: http://vimeo.com/channels/restfest/page:2
 [dissertation]: http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm